Skip to content

 The Federal Government enacted the Drug-Free School and Community Act on December 12, 1989.
 Institutions receiving federal funds under any federal program must certify that they have adopted a policy and implemented a program to prevent the unlawful possession, use of, or distribution of alcohol and illicit drugs by students.
 To comply with this federal requirement, Snow College has established the following drug and alcohol policy:

-Snow College recognizes both the legal and social consideration relative to personal behavior and habits.
+Snow College recognizes both the legal and social considerations relative to personal behavior and habits.
 Any activity that violates state, federal or local law is prohibited at Snow College.
 This includes driving under the influence; the possessing or drinking of alcoholic beverages by minors; driving under the influence of, possessing, trafficking in, or misusing alcohol, any narcotic, any dangerous/unlawful drug, or any other substance controlled by local, state, or federal law, in any college building or on college grounds or elsewhere within the college community, including on and off-campus housing.
 Sanctions could include fines, community service hours, mandatory drug/alcohol counseling/education/treatment, probation, suspension, expulsion, and referral to civil authorities.

 Student Amnesty for Alcohol and Drug Emergencies: Alcohol poisoning and drug overdose are serious and life-threatening medical emergencies.
 Students may encounter this type of emergency during their time at Snow College.
 In cases of significant intoxication as a result of alcohol, drugs or other substances, the College encourages individuals to seek medical assistance for themselves or others.
 If medical assistance is sought, the College will not pursue conduct violation charges relating to drug and alcohol possession or use against the intoxicated student and students actively assisting an intoxicated student.